vengolan/coderbyte/README.md

 available.

 The system should provide me with the ability to find Out:
-::Registration numbers of all cars of a particular colour.
+>Registration numbers of all cars of a particular colour.
-::Slot number in which a car with a given registration number is parked.
+>Slot number in which a car with a given registration number is parked.
-::Slot numbers of all slots where a car of a particular colour is parked.
+>Slot numbers of all slots where a car of a particular colour is parked.

 We interact with the system via a simple set of commands which produce a specific output.
 Please take a look at the example below, which includes all the commands you need to support - they're self explanatory.
 The system should allow input in two ways.
 Just to clarify, the same codebase should support both modes of input - we don't want two distinct submissions.
-::It should provide us with an interactive command prompt based shell where commands can be typed in
+>It should provide us with an interactive command prompt based shell where commands can be typed in
-::It should accept a filename as a parameter at the command prompt and read the commands from that file
+>It should accept a filename as a parameter at the command prompt and read the commands from that file